hashicorp/boundary/README.md

   Controller is (gracefully) shut down.
 * The Controller will use an internal KMS with ephemeral keys

-If you have the following requirements met locally:
+If you have the following requirements met locally, you can get up and running with Boundary quickly:
 - Golang v1.19 or greater
 - Docker
 - Either the [Boundary UI Dependencies](https://github.com/hashicorp/boundary-ui#prerequisites)
   for locally building the ui assets or [gh cli](https://cli.github.com) for downloading pre-built ui assets.

-You can get up and running with Boundary quickly.
 Simply run:

   ```make install```